-- 1. A Planned Sign Permit Program is required as a part of the Design Review submittals.
-The program should contain sufficiently detailed renderings to show sizes and placements of proposed signs, proposed materials and color sample boards, and preliminary details of sign construction. - 2.
-Building signs shall not exceed the building height or extend above the building parapet or eaves.
-Free-standing signs shall not exceed six (6) feet in height, unless otherwise approved by the City through the project PD, or equivalent mechanism. - 3.
-Signs shall be restricted to tenant identification only, either wall-mounted or free-standing, unless otherwise approved by the City through the project PD, or equivalent mechanism. - 4.
-No signs or any other contrivances shall be devised or constructed so as to rotate, gyrate, blink, move or appear to move in any fashion unless otherwise approved by the City through the project PD, or equivalent mechanism.
+- A Planned Sign Permit Program is required as a part of the planned developmentDesign Review submittals.
+The program should contain sufficiently detailed renderings to show sizes and placements of proposed signs, proposed materials and color sample boards, and preliminary details of sign construction. - Building signs shall not exceed the building height or extend above the building parapet or eaves.
+Freestanding signs shall not exceed six (6) feet in height, unless otherwise approved by the City through the project PUDPD, or equivalent mechanism. - 3.
+Signs shall be restricted to tenant identification only, either wall-mounted or free-standing, unless otherwise approved by the City through the project PUDPD, or equivalent mechanism. - 4.
+No signs or any other contrivances shall be devised or constructed so as to rotate, gyrate, blink, move or appear to move in any fashion unless otherwise approved by the City through the project PUDPD, or equivalent mechanism.
 Inset letters, back lit letters or other similarly permanent letters on solid materials are preferred.
-Neon lighting is typically discouraged for signage. - 5.
-Administrative sign permits will be issued up to the maximum amount of signage authorized by the Planning Commission.
+Neon lighting is typically discouraged for signage. - Administrative sign permits will be issued up to the maximum amount of signage authorized by the Planning Commission.

+3.0 COMMUNITY FOR RM AND DESIGN ELEMENT

-3.2.11 STREET FURNITURE
+3.2.11 STREET FURNITURE + Formatted: HEADING 3

-All street furniture including trash receptacles, benches, bus shelters, signage and lighting shall utilize a standard or complementary design theme.
+All street furniture including trash receptacles, benches, bus shelters, signage and lighting shall utilize a

+standard or complementary design theme.

+-

+City of Dixon Northeast Quadrant Specific Plan April 3, 1995

+Specific Plan 3 3-20

+Amended January 7, 2025